www.batteryvalue.com.au

 A very short battery life time is the result.

-And the seller who adds the 'deep cycle' bit to the ordinary 'maintenance free', tries to screw you a second time around because any flooded battery rated in CCA or MCA is designed for cranking, and as such is exactly the opposite of a deep cycle design.
-You can't just add a 'deep cycle' component - this is utter nonsense designed to make a quick profit from unsuspecting buyers.
+And the seller who adds the 'deep cycle' bit to the ordinary 'maintenance free', tries to screw you a second time around because any flooded battery rated in CCA or CA is designed for cranking, and as such is exactly the opposite of a deep cycle design.
+You can't just add a 'deep cycle' component to a thin plate starter battery - this is utter nonsense designed to make a quick profit from unsuspecting buyers.

 mobile 0422405013